Best sander for walls 2023 - Our top picks

 Much like with any of the best combi drills for assembling furniture or screwing in screws, a sander can be a valuable purchase for any workshop or home application because it's a fairly versatile tool in terms of the jobs it can handle.

-Based on all of this and more, we've taken a look at what's available on the market today that aligns with what we think makes a fantastic sander for walls and selected a number of options based on everything from specs to reviews.
+Based on all of this and more, we've taken a look at what's available on the market today that aligns with what we think makes a fantastic sander for walls, then have selected a number of options based on everything from features to price to reviews.

 So, let’s get to it – here are some recommendations for the best sander for walls out there today.